-- You have the right to see and request a copy of your health information.
-You don't have to explain why you're requesting that information, but may be required to provide proof of your identity.
-If you request a second copy of that information within 12 months, you may have to pay an administration fee. - You can ask for health information about you to be corrected.
+- You have the right to see and request a copy of your health information. - You can ask for health information about you to be corrected.
 Practice staff should provide you with reasonable assistance.
-If your healthcare provider chooses not to change that information, you can have this noted on your file.

-Many practices now offer a patient portal, which allows you to view some of your practice health records online.
+If your healthcare provider chooses not to change that information, you can have this noted on your file. - Patient portals allow you to book on-line, request repeat prescriptions and view some of your health records.
 Ask your practice if they're offering a portal so you can register.